MAHE Manipal BSc Nursing 2026

 This Story also Contains

-This article highlights the chapters with the maximum numerical questions in NEET Physical Chemistry and Inorganic Chemistry.
+This article highlights the chapters with the maximum number of numerical questions in NEET Physical Chemistry and Inorganic Chemistry.
 Understanding these high-weightage numerical topics can help aspirants prioritise their preparation, improve accuracy, and increase their chances of scoring higher marks in NEET 2026.

 Chapters with maximum numerical questions in Physical Chemistry

-Numerical-heavy topics in Inorganic Chemistry
+Numerical-heavy topics in the Inorganic Chemistry questions for NEET 2026

 Chapter-wise importance based on NEET trends

-Strategy to master numerical-based chapters
+Strategy to master numerically-based chapters

 Practical tips to improve Chemistry score in NEET 2026